shanu516516/user-guide/docs/wallet.md

 ### 1. Funding Account

-- Your public Cosmos account on the Twilight Testnet chain.
+- Your public account on the Twilight Testnet chain.
-- Initial SATS/NYKS tokens are received here via faucet.
+- Initial BTC/NYKS tokens are received here.
 - Supports transfers to Trading (dark) accounts.

 ### 2. Trading Accounts (Dark Accounts)

-- Encrypted accounts used to interact with the private exchange.
+- Encrypted accounts used to interact with the **Twilight**.
 - Each trade must be performed from a dedicated trading account.
 - Users can create multiple dark accounts as needed.